There Is No Drug, Training, or Food You Can Eat That Will Impact Performance More Than Sleep

-Why Does Sleep Matter So Much For Athletes?
+There Is No Drug, Training, or Food You Can Eat That Will Impact Performance More Than Sleep.
 Our youth athletes are quitting sports in record numbers.
 Seventy percent of all kids in the United States quit sports by age 13.
 Soft tissue repair surgeries have ballooned to a 17-billion-dollar industry, and the main culprit is our overworked youth athletes.
-The American Academy of Child and Adolescent Psychiatry has declared a “national emergency” on children’s mental health, with the pandemic exacerbating many pre-existing challenges.
-Our athletes are exhausted, injured, and depressed.
+The American Academy of Child and Adolescent Psychiatry has declared a “national emergency” on children’s mental health.
+One main culprit parents can help with is lack of sleep.

 How Fuel Your Athlete For Success